Market Analysts see Kinder Morgan Inc. [KMI] gaining to $17. Time to buy?

-Kinder Morgan Inc. [NYSE: KMI] stock went on an upward path that rose over 4.21% on Friday, amounting to a one-week price increase of more than 9.85%.
+Kinder Morgan Inc. [NYSE: KMI] closed the trading session at $19.22 on 04/01/22.
+The day’s price range saw the stock hit a low of $18.97, while the highest price level was $19.23.
 The company report on February 7, 2022 that Kinder Morgan Announces Southern California Renewable Diesel Hub Project.

 First mover of segregated renewable diesel (R99) by pipeline.